nathabee/django-ml/README.md

 # BeeLab : Dockerized Multiservice (Django + Next.js + Postgres + WordPress + MariaDB)

-By installing the repository, you will get a dockerized multiservice environement containing a customized wordpress (theme and plugin), django used as backend for the wordpress plugins, and databases (for Django and Wordpress).
+By installing the repository, you will get a dockerized multiservice environment containing a customized wordpress (theme and plugin), django used as backend for the wordpress plugins, and databases (for Django and Wordpress).
 It is also planned to add a ML backend and a next JS frontend.

 This is a learning stack for Docker + multi-service development: